Lissy93/dashy/README.md

 - `navLinks` - Array: Links to display in the nav bar, an array or objects containing a title and link:
   - `title` - String: Text to display
   - `path` - String: URL or relative link
+- `footerText` - String: Text to display in the footer

 **`appConfig`** _(optional)_
+- `backgroundImg` - String: Path to an optional full-screen app background image.
+This can be either remote (http) or local (/).
+Note that this will slow down initial load
 - `enableFontAwesome` - Boolean: Where `true` is enabled, if left blank font-awesome will be enabled only if required by 1 or more icons
 - `fontAwesomeKey` - String: If you have a font-awesome key, then you can use it here and make use of premium icons.
 It is a 10-digit alpha-numeric string from you're FA kit URL  (e.g. `13014ae648`)
-- `theme`- String: The default theme for first load
+- `theme`- String: The default theme for first load (you can change this later from the UI)
 - `cssThemes` - String[]: An array of custom theme names which can be used in the theme switcher dropdown - _See **theming** below_
 - `externalStyleSheet` - String or String[] - Either a URL to an external stylesheet or an array or URLs, which can be applied as themes within the UI